Thursday 12 October – Tuesday 24 October 2023

 You’ll be reminded how refreshingly undeveloped much of Cuba is when you travel to El Nicho Waterfalls, near Cienfuegos

-A Transtur coach will pick the group up from the Airport in Havana and take us to our accommodation as well as our tours around the island to other cities.
+A coach/taxi will pick the group up from the Airport in Havana and take us to our accommodation as well as our tours around the island to other cities.

-With a fully licensed Transtur driver who knows his way around the island, we are always in good hands.
-With the coaches having air conditioning it makes the transfers and travel when in Cuba very easy and comfortable.
+With a fully licensed Cuban driver who knows his way around the island, we are always in good hands.
+Coaches/taxis are air conditioned so your transfers and travel while in Cuba with us will be very easy and comfortable.